-• 3D Secure: security protocol to authenticate users for payment card transactions in cardnot-present scenarios.
-3DS version 2.x should be adopted given that the extra data passed on from the merchant to the issuer will allow a risk-based authentication maintaining the transaction as frictionless as possible.

-- Tokenisation: process of substituting sensitive data with a non-sensitive equivalent called token. - Fraud monitoring.
-Deploy a responsive, real-time fraud system with prevention capabilities that identifies suspicious patterns of behaviour. - Patch vulnerabilities and adopt recommendations Always use the latest recommended update and recommendations for the operational systems from service provider, card schemes, etc. Always patch systems when needed. - Perform an annual risk assessment by your Risk and / or Fraud Departments to check if all mitigating measures are completely set and in control. - Educate store employees how to identify and how to act when they suspect fraudulent behaviour in POS-environment.
+- 3D Secure: security protocol to authenticate users for payment card transactions in card-not-present scenarios.
+3DS version 2.x has enabled the possibility for the merchant to pass extra data to the issuer.
+This data supports risk-based authentication maintaining the transaction as frictionless as possible, and should be used for fraud detection systems - Tokenisation: process of substituting sensitive data with a non-sensitive equivalent called token.
+By doing so the risk related to an eventual data compromise is reduced and so too liability. - Fraud monitoring.
+Deploy a responsive, real-time fraud system with prevention capabilities that identifies suspicious patterns of behaviour. - Patch vulnerabilities and adopt recommendations Always use the latest recommended update and recommendations for the operational systems from service provider, card schemes, etc. Always patch systems when needed. - Perform an annual risk assessment by your Security, Risk and / or Fraud Departments to check if all mitigating measures are completely set and in control. - Educate store employees on how to identify and how to act when they suspect fraudulent behaviour in POS-environment.
 Make sure to have well working routines to alert and how to protect the cash register and card terminals. - Store and process customer data according to PCI DSS standards (if the respective card scheme adheres to this standard).
-If possible, do not store card data in your own environment, rather let the payment gateway or service provider do that. - Make sure that the customer onboarding process when signing new card terminal agreements, is robust and perform a diligent KYC to avoid bad actors getting into the system to be able to accept card payments for illicit purposes.
+Restrict the number of places where card data is stored and processed to a minimum.
+If possible, do not store card data in your own environment, rather let the payment gateway or service provider do that. - Make sure that the customer onboarding process when signing new card terminal agreements, is robust and performs a diligent KYC to avoid bad actors getting into the system to be able to accept card payments for illicit purposes. - In order to mitigate relay attacks, tweak the timeouts to trim excessive chip card response times. - Check integrity of card data whenever possible so that magnetic stripe, chipcard and contactless data are consistent between themselves.